 Prepare and present status updates periodically to the Agency and other stakeholders, as requested by the Agency;

-Comply with all timelines in the Agency-approved implementation plan; and
+Comply with all timelines in the Agency-approved project work plans; and

 Develop and maintain a plan for job rotation and knowledge transfer to ensure that all functions can be adequately performed during the absence of key personnel for vacation and other reasons.
 Any planned absences of key personnel shall be immediately communicated to the Agency.
 The Contractor shall ensure staff are trained and able to perform the functions of sensitive positions when the primary staff member is absent.